heidygallardo/dataScience-project/README.md

 ## What's next for this analysis
 I look forward to expanding this analysis to consider the content of thumbnails, as well as how long the videos took to get to trending and how long they stayed there.
 I would also like to analyze what time is best to publish a video.

-Feel free to follow my Github for an updated version of this project.
+Feel free to follow me for future progress on this project.